Saved a crucial p-flick.

 Came off disappointed with a 2-1 defeat.

-Cambridge south travelled through the snowy conditions to a high flying Potters Bar who headed up the league.
-We were indebted to the hosts as they had spent some time earlier in the morning clearing the pitch with brooms to make it playable.
+Cambridge South travelled through the snowy conditions to a high-flying Potters Bar, who headed up the league table.
+We were indebted to the hosts as they had spent some time earlier in the morning clearing the snow from the pitch with brooms to make it playable.

 See also the Potters Bar's report on affairs.